aleinfuNeosurance/NeosuranceSDK_v3_java_example/README.md

 - Collects info from device sensors and from the hosting app
 - Exchanges info with the AI engines
-- Sends the push notification
+- Sends push notifications
 - Displays a landing page
-- Displays the list of the purchased policies
+- Displays a list of purchased policies

 ## Installation